 The weather stations used in this analysis, located at Bradley Airport (Hartford) and Bridgeport, were assigned to sites based on their proximity to the coast.
 Using the same base weather stations for regression modeling and 8,760 hour extrapolation properly normalized the models consistently.
 This principle is best explained by way of counter-example: imagine that a model was built using weather station logger data gathered locally at a site, and then applied to a weather file developed from a government weather station 20 miles away.
 If, on average, the temperature at the site were five degree Fahrenheit hotter than the temperature at the government weather station at any time, then the model would consistently under-predict cooling load when applied to the weather file.

 Site Level Savings Load Shape Development.
-Using the unit specific 8,760 hour load shapes developed from the preceding step, site level savings were determined as follows:
+Using the unit specific 8,760 hour load shapes developed from the preceding step, site level energy savings were determined as follows: